JacobShepherd5735/Oklahoma_Municipal_Water_Dashboard/docs/scraper_script_configuration.md

 ---

 ## Orchestration
-The master runner `run_all_scrapers()` builds a list of scraper functions and executes them sequentially.
+The orchestrator `run_all_scrapers()` builds a list of scraper functions and executes them in batches.

+Initially, this script was built to run all scrapers sequentially.
+However, during testing, this resulted in too many requests getting sent and the script failing despite the code itself having no issue.
+As a result, batch executation was implimented.
+Four batches of scrapers are launched sequentially, with 3 second pauses in between each batch, to ensure the script runs while not sending too many requests at one time.

 PDF-based scrapers use lambdas to pass file paths, for example: `lambda: self.scrape_stillwater("Local_Stillwater_PDF.pdf")`.
 This keeps the orchestration clean while supporting arguments.